 To visit KwaZulu Natal, South Africa implies Game Reserves and Wildlife.
 KwaZulu Natal offers a wide diversity of national parks and private parks.
-All within in close proximity to warn tropical beaches year round.
+All within in close proximity to warm tropical beaches year round.

 KwaZulu Natal Public Game Reserves versus Private Reserves: